RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 1.md

 D. General Data Protection Regulation (GDPR)
 Answer: B.

-The FedRAMP standard dictates that American federal agencies must retain their data within the boundaries of the United States, including data within cloud data centers.
+**The FedRAMP standard dictates that American federal agencies must retain their data within the boundaries of the United States, including data within cloud data centers**.
 FISMA is the federal law requiring agencies to comply with National Institute of Standards and Technology (NIST) guidance; option A is broader than B, so B is better in this case.
 Options C and D are not American laws and therefore not applicable.

-### Question # 22 - The Cloud Security Alliance (CSA) Security, Trust, and Assurance Registry (STAR) program includes a level of certification for cloud providers that acquire third-party assessments of their environment and controls.
+### [important] Question # 22 - The Cloud Security Alliance (CSA) Security, Trust, and Assurance Registry (STAR) program includes a level of certification for cloud providers that acquire third-party assessments of their environment and controls.
 Which STAR level is this?
 A. 1
 B. 2
 C. 3
 D. 4
 Answer: B.

-Level 2 of the CSA STAR program requires third-party assessment of the provider.
+[very important] **Level 2 of the CSA STAR program requires third-party assessment of the provider**.
-Level 1 is a self-assessment; option A is incorrect.
+**Level 1 is a self-assessment**; option A is incorrect.
-Level 3 requires continual monitoring by a third party; option C is incorrect.
+**Level 3 requires continual monitoring by a third party**; option C is incorrect.
-There is no Level 4 of the STAR program.
+**There is no Level 4 of the STAR program**.

-### Question # 23 -  _______________ is the legal concept whereby a cloud customer is held to a reasonable expectation for providing security of its users’ and clients’ privacy data.
+### [tricky] Question # 23 -  _______________ is the legal concept whereby a cloud customer is held to a reasonable expectation for providing security of its users’ and clients’ privacy data.
 A. Due care
 B. Due diligence
 C. Liability